 RD = Data read from location RA during read operation.

 PA = Address of the memory location to be programmed.
-Addresses latch on the falling edge of the WE# or CE#f pulse, whichever happens later.
+Addresses latch on the falling edge of the WE# or CE#f pulse, whichever happensheet4 BA = Address of the bank that is being switched to autoselect mode, is later.